pitazzo/usj-http-project/README.md

 ### Evaluation

 The project evaluation will be based on a maximum possible grade chosen by the group itself.
-This grade will be determined by the optional functionalities implemented.
-The score that these functionalities will add varies depending on the number of group members, between two and six, with the recommended option being to form groups of between three and five students.
-In addition, there will be a series of mandatory functionalities that must be implemented in any case to pass the project.
+This grade will be determined by the optional features implemented.
+The score that these features will add varies depending on the number of group members, between two and six, with the recommended option being to form groups of between three and five students.
+In addition, there will be a series of mandatory features that must be implemented in any case to pass the project.

 The evaluation will be based on the correctness of the technical report and the code available in the latest version of the code repository, as well as a live demo that the group will have to perform.
 During this demo, the teacher may discretionally ask students any questions deemed appropriate.
 The live demo can be scheduled at any time the group wishes, but no later than **May 24, 2024**.
 The technical report and the code repository must be delivered at that time.